realmcu/HoneyGUI/doc/source/widgets/index.rst

 `curtain`_                           Slide to extend and retract curtains `cardview`_                          Display a 3d card set `card`_                              Display a 3d card set `page`_                              Swipe up and down to display the creation of controls in different vertical directions `pagelist`_                          Slide like page widget, could use less ram to display child widget `switch`_                            Listen to on and off gesture `grid`_                              Display widgets set in a grid view(Evenly layout vertically and horizontally) `progressbar`_                       Show progress by showing part of picture, or one frame of pictures, or drawing bar of specified length
-`canvas`_                            using nanovg lib to draw 2d graphics `cube`_                              Display a cube `perspective`_                       Slide to extend and retract curtains
+`canvas`_                            using nanovg lib to draw 2d graphics `cube`_                              Display a cube `wheellist`_                         Wheel-shaped application list `perspective`_                       Slide to extend and retract curtains
 ==================                   ==================